SaltyGoo/saltygoo.github.io/class/mu_tiefling.md

 </details>

 ## Consume Soul
-TWhen you kill a creature with a language, you can capture it's soul and keep it in your inventory.
-At any moment, you can convert a soul you own into a Spell Dice.
+When you kill a creature capable of speach, you can capture its soul and keep it in your inventory.
+At any moment, you can consume a soul you own to gain a temporary extra Spell Dice.

 ## Cambion
 You have truly become a scion of Hell.
 Mortals will cower before your power.
 You gain wings and can fly as fast as you would run.